 }

-There are a number of traits Rust has provided for us to use with the derive annotation that can add useful behavior to our custom types.
-Those traits and their behaviors are listed in Appendix C. We’ll be covering how to implement these traits with custom behavior, as well as creating your own traits, in Chapter 10.
+Rust has provided a number of traits for us to use with the derive annotation that can add useful behavior to our custom types.
+Those traits and their behaviors are listed in Appendix C. We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in Chapter 10.

-Prod: confirm
+Prod: confirm xrefs to App C and 10

-Our area function is pretty specific—it only computes the area of rectangles.
-It would be nice to tie this behavior together more closely with our Rectangle struct, since our Rectangle type it’s behavior that our Rectangle type has this behavior specifically.
-Let’s now look at how we can continue to refactor this code by turning the area function into an area method defined on our Rectangle type.
+Our area function is very specific: it only computes the area of rectangles.
+It would be helpful to tie this behavior more closely to our Rectangle struct, because it won't work with any other type.
+Let’s look at how we can continue to refactor this code by turning the area function into an area method defined on our Rectangle type.

 Method Syntax

-Methods are similar to functions: they’re declared with the fn keyword and their name,; they can take arguments and return values,; and they contain some code that gets run when they’re called from somewhere else.
-Methods are different from functions, however, because they’re defined within the context of a struct (or an enum or a trait object, which we will cover in Chapters 6 and 13, respectively), and their first argument is always self, which represents the instance of the struct that the method is being called on.
+Methods are similar to functions: they’re declared with the fn keyword and their name, they can have parameters and a return value, and they contain some code that is run when they’re called from somewhere else.
+However, methods are different from functions in that they’re defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17, respectively), and their first parameter is always self, which represents the instance of the struct the method is being called on.

-Prod: Check 37, link 6
+Prod: Check xref to 17, link 6

 Defining Methods

-Let’s change our area function that takes a Rectangle instance as an argument and instead make an area method defined on the Rectangle struct, as shown in Listing 5-7:
+Let’s change the area function that has a Rectangle instance as a parameter and instead make an area method defined on the Rectangle struct, as shown in Listing 5-13:

 Filename: src/main.rs